josephtheengineer/uplink/CONTRIBUTING.md

 #### Specify the platform

-Eden: Universe Builder runs on a large variety of platforms and operating systems and devices.
+Uplink runs on a large variety of platforms and operating systems and devices.
 If you believe your issue is device/platform dependent (for example if it is related to the rendering, crashes or compilation errors), please specify:
 * Operating system